sergeycherepanov/homebrew-docker-virtualbox/README.md

 exec $SHELL
 ```

-### Start the docker-virtualbox service
+### Initialize the docker machine
 In the first run according to the permissions policy you need to run it manually and approve permissions.

-> It should download, create and configure the virtual machine
 ```bash
 docker-machine-init initialize
 ```
+> It should download, create and configure the virtual machine

+### Start the docker-virtualbox service
-When it will be finished you are ready to enable the service
+When initialization will be finished you are ready to enable the service
 > The log file will be always available in `/tmp/docker-virtualbox.log`.
 ```bash
 brew services start docker-virtualbox